Merry and *Bright*: Your Guide to the Best LA Tree Lightings

 Nothing says Christmas time like the Christmas tree!
 The smell of the pine, the twinkling of the lights – it’s magical.
-We may not have snow here in sunny Los Angeles, but we do love our Christmas trees, and the bigger and brighter the better.
-Some tree lighting celebrations have snow (real or faux), some have Santa, some have real reindeer or horse drawn carriages, but one thing they all have is big, beautiful trees!
-Kick off the holidays with a bright start by taking the kids to one (or many) of these favorite tree lighting ceremonies.
+Whether you like your tree lighting celebration with snow (real or faux), Santa, reindeer, horse drawn carriages or even fireworks, we’ve got the event that will flip your switch.
+Kick off the holidays with a bright start at these electrifying tree lighting ceremonies.

 Santa Monica Tree Lighting Ceremony

 Better watch out, better not cry, it’s time to get ready for Santa!
 Come to the tree lighting at Santa Monica Place.
 The evening starts when Santa promenades down the Promenade at 6 p.m., then the tree is lit at 6:30 p.m.

 Santa Monica’s Third Street Promenade, November 20, 6 p.m.

 It’s an evening of Christmas magic with Cirque du Santa, a winter wonderland of magical elves, flying reindeer, dancing snowmen, plus Santa Claus and a fireworks finale!
 Then watch as the 100 ft.
 Christmas tree is lit and the fountains dance, holiday melodies play and the snow falls…

 The Americana, November 19 at 7:30 p.m.

 The signature red kettles will be out to remind us of the true meaning of the holidays along with fun, free activities and entertainment that the whole family will enjoy.
 There will be a Christmas tree lighting, live holiday music and singalongs, and more.